Anxiety Treatment South Africa

-With social anxiety disorder even though we are often aware that our fears are excessive and unfounded, we still find it impossible to control them.
+With a social anxiety disorder, even though we are often aware that our fears are excessive and unfounded, we still find it impossible to control them.

 Post-traumatic stress disorder (PTSD)

-If our anxiety symptoms were caused by experiencing or witnessing a traumatic event (such as an car accident, natural disaster or violent attack) we may be diagnosed with PTSD.
+If our anxiety symptoms were caused by experiencing or witnessing a traumatic event (such as a car accident, natural disaster or violent attack), we might be diagnosed with PTSD.
 The symptoms can last for months or years after the event and include flashbacks or nightmares where we relive the fear and anxiety we experienced during the actual event.
 Symptoms of PTSD fall into four categories:

 - intrusive thoughts